Holy Trinity Catholic Secondary School (Oakville): Trinity live arts

 Trinity Live Arts produces one annual school production, directed and choreographed by the teachers from all sections of the Arts Department.
 Past shows include: Fame (2004), Dracula (2005), Kids Say The Darndest Things (2006), Footloose (2007), The Donnellys (2008), The Wiz (2009) & Metamorphoses (2010).

 2008 marked the first year the school participated in the Sears Drama Festival (held at Burlington Central High School).
 In 2009, Holy Trinity hosted the festival as "Red Carpet Nights".
 Past Sears Drama shows include: No Exit (2008), Inspector Rex (2009) & the original Bollywood musical, Bombay the Hard Way (2010).

 The After-School Drama Club was introduced in 2009, allowing students to be both directors and actors in their own productions.

 Once a year the school holds a challenge for all students who seek to get into filmmaking.
 The Five Hour film challenge takes place once a year.
 A team of five students must create a short film in under five hours with a specific line depending on whatever our STAR (Student.
 Teacher.
 Arts.
 Representatives) council chooses it to be.
 Students must pay fifteen dollars that covers, a bus to and from downtown oakville, and a pizza lunch.
 The winning team will all be awarded medals and their names inscribed on a plaque in the school.

-Every year, Holy Trinity’s S.T.A.R council holds a Christmas Assembly in the GymThe assembly usually involves games, fun video clips put together by the S.T.A.R (Student.
+Every year, Holy Trinity's S.T.A.R council holds a Christmas Assembly in the GymThe assembly usually involves games, fun video clips put together by the S.T.A.R (Student.
 Teacher.
 Arts.
 Representatives) members, and sometimes dance routines and/or skits.

 Feeder schools

-Elementary school graduates who are in the boundaries of Holy Trinity and will attend Holy Trinity High School starting in the next school year include Our Lady of Peace, St.Marguerite D’Youville, St. Andrews, St.John of Oakville, and St. Michael’s, and Holy Family.
+Elementary school graduates who are in the boundaries of Holy Trinity and will attend Holy Trinity High School starting in the next school year include Our Lady of Peace, St.Marguerite D’Youville, St. Andrews, St.John of Oakville, and St. Michael's, and Holy Family.

 Holy Trinity Catholic Secondary School hosts athletic tournaments throughout the school year for their feeder schools including volleyball, basketball, track and field all day tournaments.
 Holy Trinity not only holds events for just the feeder schools, they also host tournaments of a variety of sports for their fellow Halton Region high schools.
 In addition, the arts program at Holy Trinity welcomes their feeder schools to their shows to inform coming students of the opportunities that the arts program holds.

-Titan Shield stands for serving, helping, including, empowering, leading discerning and is a new leadership program at Holy Trinity of the 2018 year that was made to help the grade 8 students coming in the new school year to transition and make the move to high school more comfortable and an inclusive experience.
-Students are able to develop leadership qualities and give students the opportunity to support their school’s improvement plan.